AdobeDocs/experience-manager-core-components.en/help/email/components/title.md

 ### Styles Tab {#styles-tab-edit}

-The Email Title Component supports the AEM [Style System.](/help/get-started/authoring.md#component-styling).
+The Email Title Component supports the AEM [Style System.](/help/get-started/authoring.md#component-styling)

 Use the drop-down to select the styles that you want to apply to the component.
 Selections made in the edit dialog have the same effect as those chosen from the component toolbar.

-Styles must be configured for this component in the [design dialog](#design-dialog) in order for the drop down menu to be available.
+Styles must be configured for this component in the [design dialog](#design-dialog) in order for the drop-down menu to be available.

 ![Styles tab of the edit dialog of Title Component](/help/email/assets/email-title-edit-styles.png)